0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-overview.md

 ### Why Polygon ID Wallet SDK?

-Integrating your app with Polygon ID Wallet SDK can provide you all the features of an SSI system.
-As it is built on zero-knowledge protocol, it can let you create an identity application that is not only robust but also maintains high standrad of privacy for your users, thus letting them protect their sensitive data from third-parties while revealing only the required required information.
-The Polygon ID Wallet lets you:
+Integrating your app with Polygon ID Wallet SDK can provide you with the major features of an SSI system.
+As it is built on zero-knowledge protocol, it can let you create an identity application that is not only robust but also maintains high standards of privacy for your users, thus letting them protect their sensitive data from the third-party while revealing only the required information.
+The Polygon ID Wallet SDK lets you:

-- Create an Identity for wallet
+- Create an Identity for a wallet
-- Remove and restore identities from wallet.
+- Remove and restore identities from a wallet.
-- Authenticate wallet with an Issuer/Verifier.
+- Authenticate your wallet with an Issuer/Verifier.
-- Receive claims from an Issuer and storing them on the wallet.
+- Receive claims from an Issuer and store them on the wallet.
 - Update claims and remove them from the wallet when required.
 - Generate zero-knowledge proof that can be sent to a Verifier for verification.